The easiest way to start using Management Center is to run the official Management Center Docker image.

 http://localhost:8083/hazelcast-mc in your browser.

-Then, you need to let Management Center know the Hazelcast IMDG member addresses as explained in the Connecting to the Clusters chapter.
+The next step is to let Management Center know the Hazelcast cluster member addresses as explained in the Connecting to the Clusters chapter.

-For the options you can provide when starting with the command line, see the Configuring Management Center chapter.
-In that chapter, you can learn about topics including how to start with a license or extra classpath, how to configure the security, disk usage, update interval or logging.
+For the options you can provide when starting with the command line, see Configuring Management Center.
+For example, you can learn about topics including how to start with a license or extra classpath, how to configure the security, disk usage, update interval or logging.

 Instead of starting at the command line, you can deploy the Management Center to your application server (Tomcat, Jetty, etc.).

-After the above steps are completed, let’s quickly open the Management Center user interface with the default settings.
+After the above steps are completed, let’s quickly open Management Center with the default settings.

 follow the below instructions:

-See the Launching the Management Center User Interface chapter for more details.
+See Launching the Management Center User Interface for more details.

-You also have the Dev Mode option for development or evaluation purposes that provides quick access to Management Center without requiring any security credentials.
-See the Dev Mode section for details.
+Further details on the Dev Mode option for development or evaluation purposes that provides quick access to Management Center without requiring any security credentials, see the Dev Mode section for details.